 - 12 small tortillas (corn or flour), warmed

-- Lime wedges
+- lime wedges

-- Flake into large pieces.
+- Remove fish onto plate then flake into large pieces.

 - To assemble tacos, top with cabbage then fish, a dollop of sour cream and a squeeze of lime juice.
 Fold tortilla over and enjoy!